DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

 # Introduction to Network Services Orchestrator (NSO) with Ansible

-!!! bug "TODO"
-    Once final steps are complete, re-number them ex: 1a, 1b etc, so we can call step numbers out in slides and the learn and do

 ## Overview

 This lab demonstrates common network automation use cases using a few different approaches of using Ansible and NSO.

-Ansible - using Ansible playbooks/roles to provision devices.
-In this lab we will be provisioning accomplishing the following tasks using Ansible:
+* Ansible - using Ansible playbooks/roles to provision devices.
+In this lab we perform the following tasks using Ansible
     * Introduction to Ansible Inventory / playbook / role concepts
     * Enable SSH on IOS-XR device (by running exec commands on the device)
     * Configure NTP on IOS-XR, IOS-XE, and NX-OS devices

-NSO - Deploys dmvpn10 and dmvpn20 a.k.a Tunnel10 and Tunnel20

-Better Together - uses a combination of NSO and Ansible to provision.
-This proof of concept deploys dmvpn30 and dmvpn40 a.k.a Tunnel30 and Tunnel40
+* NSO - NSO can provide many of the same capabilities as Ansible, with a slightly different approach as well as provide some additional capabilities.
+In this lab we will complete the following tasks using NSO.
+    * Introduction to NSO configuration database, device operations, templates, and compliance reporting
+    * Import current device configuration into

+* Better Together - "coming soon"

 ## Topology